-COUNCIL FINANCE COMMITTEE ...
-The committee plans to discuss the financial results from the first quarter of fiscal year 2014; consider modifications to the city's street-sweeping program; and discuss a long-range financial forecast for the years 2014 to 2024.
-The meeting will begin at 7 p.m. on Tuesday, Dec.
-3, in the Council Conference Room at City Hall (250 Hamilton Ave.).
+CITY COUNCIL ...
+The council plans to meet in a closed session to conduct a performance evaluation for the city attorney.
+The meeting will begin at 7 p.m. on Tuesday, Aug.
+26, in the Council Conference Room at City Hall, 250 Hamilton Ave.

-COUNCIL RAIL COMMITTEE ...
-The committee plans to hear an update on California's proposed high-speed-rail system.
-The meeting will begin at 10 a.m. on Thursday, Dec.
-5, in the Council Conference Room at City Hall (250 Hamilton Ave.).
+LIBRARY ADVISORY COMMISSION ...
+The council plans to hear an update on the Library Strategic Planning Process and discuss its upcoming joint meeting with the City Council.
+The meeting will begin at 6:15 p.m. on Thursday, Aug.
+28, in the Council Conference Room at City Hall, 250 Hamilton Ave.

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.

 If you are already a subscriber, please log in so you can continue to enjoy unlimited access to stories and archives.
 Subscriptions start at $5 per month and may be cancelled at any time.